Secretary of State, Education and Workforce Devleopment - Dave Lopez

 He also is a colonel in the Oklahoma National Guard, where he serves as commander of the 90th Troop Command.
 He is a combat veteran who was awarded the Bronze Star and Combat Infantry Badge after two tours of duty in Iraq.
 He also received the Humanitarian Service Medal after his deployment to New Orleans in the aftermath of Hurricane Katrina.

 Thompson earned a graduate degree in applied science from Oklahoma State University and a graduate degree in national security and strategic studies from the United States Army War College.
 He received his undergraduate degree from Langston University.

 Reese served in the Oklahoma Legislature from 1987 to 2001 before serving as the State Executive Director for the Oklahoma Farm Service Agency.
 Reese also served as a policy advisor to former House Speaker Chris Benge.
 Reese has farmed in north central Oklahoma since 1978.

 Reese graduated from Oklahoma State University before earning an associate degree in drafting and design from Northern Oklahoma College.
 He also attended the USDA Supervisory Academy at Texas A&M.

-Secretary of Health and Human Services - Dr. Terry Cline
+Secretary of Health and Human Services - Steve Buck

-Dr. Cline serves as secretary of health and human services and as commissioner of the Oklahoma State Department of Health.
+Steven Buck serves as secretary of health and human services and as executive director of the Office of Oklahoma Juvenile Affairs (OJA).